-- The Drinking Water SRF offers a fixed-rate loan with a maximum term of 20 years. - Interest rates are generally only 30 percent of the AAA municipal market rate. - Annual fee of 0.5 percent of outstanding loan balance for administration costs. - Short-term loans of one to three years are also available. - Loan proceeds are to be expended within 36 months of the loan closing.
+- The Drinking Water SRF offers a fixed-rate loan with a maximum term of 20 years. - Interest rates are generally only 30 percent of the AAA municipal market rate. - An annual fee of 0.5 percent of outstanding loan balance is used for administration costs. - Short-term loans of one to three years are also available. - Loan proceeds are to be expended within 36 months of the loan closing.